 Click Add User, fill out the form, and submit.
 After the redirect, you should see your newly added user in the list.

 The reactivity system keeps your UI synchronized with your data.
-For same-page mutations like delete, reactivityKeys handles everything automatically.
-For cross-page mutations like add, an explicit refresh before navigation ensures the data is up to date.
+For same-page mutations, reactivityKeys handles everything automatically.
+For cross-page mutations, an explicit refresh before navigation ensures the data is up to date.